VARIOUS WAYS OF FINANCING THE BRINGING OF AN EMPLOYMENT TRIBUNAL CLAIM

 However, once the cover is granted this is well worth it.
 Counsel’s fees and medical expert fees are also all covered, but they need to pre-authorised by insurers.
-Again, insurers have agreed special rates with various counsel Chambers and if you are aware of these rates, it is possible to appoint your own Counsel of your own choice but who will have to agree to act at these reduced rates.
+Again, insurers have agreed on special rates with various counsel Chambers and if you are aware of these rates, it is possible to appoint your own Counsel of your own choice but who will have to agree to act at these reduced rates.

 It is also the case that legal costs incurred prior to issue of cover will not be paid under the policy.
 Again, a complaint can be made if insurers have spent an undue amount of time in granting cover under the policy – which does happen.
 As I have indicated, securing cover under a Legal Expense Insurance policy may be a battle and in my view, there are no short cuts and all applications should be supported by (favourable) Counsel’s opinion.

 Also, in conducting the claim, if there is Legal Expense cover you are obliged to act as a private person who would act in litigating, using their own funds for the purposes of the proceedings.
-Accordingly, if your employers are insolvent or there is not likely to be any money recovered, then cover will not be granted and the same position would apply if the cost of bringing a claim is disproportionate to the amount of the value of the claim.
+Accordingly, if your employers are insolvent or there is not likely to be any money recovered, then the cover will not be granted and the same position would apply if the cost of bringing a claim is disproportionate to the amount of the value of the claim.
 Accordingly, it is important to try to arrange for estimates of costs to match the value of the claim and if necessary, by using more junior Counsel than you would otherwise use, in order to ensure that issues of reasonable cost proportionality are complied with.

 Private Time Basis